yunzhaol/Lab-1/README.md

 ## Task 0 Forking a public repository on GitHub

-_haYou can read more about Fork here: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo_
+hahaYou can read more about Fork here: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo_

 You should be currently reading this README on GitHub in the code repository: https://github.com/CSC207-2025S-UofT/Lab-1